bean-lin/BAE305-SP25-Lab1/README.md

 * Avis Chen

 ## Lab Summary
-The goal of this lab is to understand how to utilize several electronic testing instruments
+The goal of this lab is to understand how to utilize several electronic testing instruments that will be used in future experiments.
+In this lab, we tested xyz with abc

 This report includes text and also figures that I linked from my repository.
 Like this: